Funeral Celebrant

 Short Graveside Goodbye

-For families seeking a simple yet meaningful way to say farewell, this intimate graveside service includes thoughtfully chosen words and personal reflections on your loved one’s life.
+For families seeking a simple yet meaningful way to say their farewell, this intimate graveside service includes thoughtfully chosen words and personal reflections on your loved one’s life.
 It offers the same heartfelt care as a full ceremony, but in a shorter format.
 This is still a personalized funeral that allows the family to be surrounded by community, to share in their grief, and to remember their loved one.

 This time at their final resting place allows for connection, remembrance, and the comfort of saying goodbye.